GabrielDA7/cms-esgi/README.md

 	view search.view.php (not created)

 home page
-  ajax list with item = 5 and order = desc / columns=date
+  ajax list with item = 5 and order = desc / columns=dateInserted

+errors == false print "the content has been added"

+add a label which is the key of the input where it is a SELECT (for the installation : back template / front template we don't know)

+Edit profile CSS

+Comment use modal

+Add edition tools

-modify every references to author in js file and replace by element.user.userName
+-- DONE -- modify every references to author in js file and replace by element.user.userName